AOE-Dylan/BluePlanet-Project/README.md

 # Project Proposal

    Because of the lack of awareness, people waste a lot of energy in their everyday lives.
 By making an app that raises awareness we can lower the amount of energy people waste.
 We will be using HTML, CSS, and Javascript to create a browser-based game that will educate and inspire people to take action and promote renewable energy.
 It will revolve around clicking to collect energy and in-game currency to create and improve each player's "base/city".
 Over the course of the game the cities will have to shift from fossil fuels to renewable energy or their cities will have to deal with environmental problems.
 We plan on making it an endless game so people can improve their worlds as much as they want.

+Tech:
+   - Amazon Web Services
+   - SQL Databases
+   - HTML, CSS, JavaScript

+MVP:
+   - Homepage that displays map with different buildings
+   - Store that sells upgrades for each building
+   - 1 hour of upgrades

+Stretch Goals:
+   - Special Upgrades
+   - Challenges and Missions
+   - Mutliplayer

 # Project Plan